sogame/danger-plugin-toolbox/docs/validations.md

 ### jsLocalEslintChange

-Check if eslint has been disabled in the commited files (js or jsx).
+Check if eslint has been disabled in the commited files.

 ##### Configuration